failmap/server/documentation/hosting.md

 Aspects of the server can be customized in this file.
 All available settings and documentation can be found in this configuration file.

-After the configuration file has changed the following commands have to be run to apply the new configuration:
+After the configuration file has changed, the following command has to be run to apply the new configuration:

         failmap-server-apply-configuration

+## Customization (advanced)

+If you want customizations outside of the current possibilities of the configuration.
+Or want to make custom changes on the server that will not be overwritten by the configuration system (eg: custom firewall rules).
+Please contact the Internet Cleanup Foundation team for further assistance.
+Or if you know Puppet feel free to drop a merge-request in the Gitlab repository.